yashburshe/CS4530-Fall-2025/Assignments/project-plan.md

 ### Introductory problem statement (15 points):
 * Receive full marks if
   * there is a narrative consisting of 1-3 paragraphs that describes the specific problems that your project aims to solve, and provides a clear description of the feature or features you are proposing.
-  * the analysis explains the stakeholders and how value tensions were resolved when describing the features.
+  * the analysis explains the stakeholder(s) and how value tensions are resolved when describing the features.
-* Receive partial credit if the narrative is present, but does not describe the problems that the project aims to solve, or does not give a clear description of the feature or features you are proposing.
+* Receive partial credit if the narrative is present, but does not describe the problems that the project aims to solve, or does not give a clear description of the feature or features you are proposing or doesn't properly use Value Sensitive Design.

 ### User Stories and Conditions of Satisfaction (45 points):